-After law school, Mark spent a year as an attorney fellow at Greater Boston Legal Services in Cambridge, providing representation on housing and public benefits matters.
-His experiences included:
+Prior to joining the firm, Mark spent a year at Greater Boston Legal Services in Cambridge, litigating housing and public benefits cases.